steven-exarcos/pass-documentation/infrastructure-documenation/operations-production/ops-loaders.md

 # Operations/Production - Data Loaders
+This section describes how the [Data Loaders](../../developer-documentation/data-loaders) are implemented in the JHU AWS production environment.

 ## Journal Data Loader

-The Journal Loader
+* **AWS Batch:** The Journal Loader is executed as a batch job using AWS Batch.
+The Journal Loader batch job retrieves, processes, and uploads journal data to the PASS system.
+* **EC2:** The batch job is executed in a specific Fargate-based compute environment within AWS.
+The environment is deployed in the `jhupass-vpc` VPC.
+* **EventBridge:** AWS EventBridge is used to schedule the execution of the Journal Loader job.

 ## Grant Data Loader

+* **AWS Batch:** The Grant Loader is executed as a batch job using AWS Batch.
+The Grant Loader batch job pulls grant data from the COEUS/FIBI grant management databases that is used by Johns Hopkins University.
+* **EC2:** The batch job is executed in a specific Fargate-based compute environment within AWS.
+The environment is deployed in the `jhupass-vpc` VPC.
+* **S3:** The configuration of the Grant Loader is persisted in S3 buckets.
+The policy information `policy.properties` and `grant_update_timestamps` are stored in a S3 bucket.
+* **EventBridge:** AWS EventBridge is used to schedule the execution of the Grant Loader job.
+The target of the schedule is a Step Function which breaks out the pulling and loading of data into separate steps.
+It also defines functionality for retrying failed loads with a certain number of attempts and interval wait time.

 ## NIHMS Data Loader

+* **AWS Batch:** The NIHMS Loader is executed as a batch job using AWS Batch.
+It pulls data from the NLM’s Public Access Compliance Monitor (PACM) API updating and creating submissions.
+* **EC2:** The batch job is executed in a specific Fargate-based compute environment within AWS.
+The environment is deployed in the `jhupass-vpc` VPC.
+* **EventBridge:** AWS EventBridge is used to schedule the execution of the NIHMS Loader job.

+### PACM API Token

 The NIHMS Data Loader Harvester process requires an NIHMS API Authentication token.
 This token is available from the NIHMS/PACM utils page and is valid for three months.

 In order to obtain a NIHMS API Authentication token, you must create an account with NIH/ERA.
 See this page for instructions on creating a User Account with NIH/eRACommons: [Create Commons Account](https://www.era.nih.gov/erahelp/ams_new/Content/Create_Accounts/Create_User_Accts/Create_Acct_External.htm)

 * System Owner: The system owner is the NIH, but account management is delegated to a University’s Office of Sponsored Research.
-In JHU’s case, this is: Johns Hopkins University Research Administration (JHURA).
+In JHU’s case, this is: [Johns Hopkins University Research Administration](https://jhura.jhu.edu/).
 For any other university setting up their own NIHMS data loader, it will be the Office of Sponsored Research that creates the account for the API key.

 * Account Setup: In the case of JHU, the account needs to be set up by [JHU Research Administration](https://jhura.jhu.edu/).
 They will need to have the following permissions in order to create an account: SO, AO, AA, or BO and they cannot be